6-8 February 2023 | Executive seminar

 The aim of this course is to unpack this web of EU governance in three ways.
 Firstly, it aims to introduce participants to the essential foundations of EU governance, analysing the ways in which decisions and rules in the EU are made in various institutional configurations.
-Secondly, the course illustrates the operation of EU governance through three key policy areas that are analysed in greater depth: EU economic governance, EU foreign and security policy, and EU human rights and citizenship.
-Finally, the course involves a critical discussion of the EU’s future direction and legitimacy, both analysing its famed ‘democratic deficit’ (an issue that has been given further salience by recent increases in the EU’s competences) and questioning its institutional evolution (in the light of important changes such as the 2009 entry into force of the Lisbon Treaty, the recent Brexit referendum and the reform of the EU in the wake of the euro, migration and COVID-19 crises).
+Secondly, the course will illustrate the operation of EU governance through three key policy areas that will be analysed in greater depth: EU economic governance, EU foreign and security policy, and EU human rights and the rule of law.
+Finally, the course will involve a critical discussion of the EU’s future direction and legitimacy, both analysing its famed ‘democratic deficit’ (an issue that has been given further salience by recent increases in the EU’s powers) and questioning its institutional evolution (in light of important changes such as the recent Brexit referendum and the reform of the EU in the wake of the euro, migration and COVID-19 crises).

-The format of the course combines discussions among participants with interactive lectures and two more in-depth studies in the field of ECB activity and fundamental rights.
+The format of the course will combine discussions among participants with interactive lectures and two more in-depth studies in the field of ECB activity and fundamental rights.
 Close reading of at least the mandatory readings is therefore essential.